bourtemb/gitlab-migration-tools/Communication/GeneralText.md

 Please note that if you set up Github to keep your e-mail address private, all the commits done with an address like my-github-account@noreply.github.com will not be recognized as coming from your gitlab or gthub account.
 So your contribution stats might not be as good as before for your past contributions.

 If a contributor does not login on gitlab.com using the github button or if his e-mail addresses on his gitlab.com account does not match the PUBLIC e-mail addresses set on his Github account, all the comments made by this contributor will appear as created by the tango-controls-bot account.
-A line will be added in the comment, specifying that this comment was originally created by <<the github user>>.
+A line will be added in the comment, specifying that this comment was "_Created by: <<the github user>>_".

 A migration dedicated issue will be created in each Github repository to coordinate the migration.
 This issue will mention all the contributors of the project and ask them to log in to Gitlab with their Github account or to create a gitlab.com account using the same e-mail address as their Github public primary address asap.